 - Forgive me, Mikhail Illarionovich! - said the Sovereign and Autocrat of All Russia.

-The ruler is weak and cunning,
+The ruler is weak and crafty,

 Bald dandy, enemy of labor,